sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-05-abapb/btp-ea-onboard-05-abapb.md

 4. Region (Typically near your location).

-5. Subdomain (Note: Subdomain name is used as URL access and it cannot be changed once created).
+5. Subdomain (Note: The subdomain name is used for URL access, and it cannot be changed once created).

 6. Org name of your choice.